silverbluemx/SE_SoftLandingManager/README.md

 #### General disposition

-The script provides all necessary information on one display layout shown below, with five main parts:
+The script provides all necessary information on one display layout shown below, with five main parts.
+On smaller screens, some of the information is omitted for readability.

 ![Constitution of the main display](./img/IMG00.png)